szczepanski/cloud-aws/README.md

 create new notification linked to Dev-1-AutoScalingActivityAlarm This wil alarm whenever there is new launch,  termination, fail to launch or terminate.

-35. Create New Cloudwatch Alarm
+35. Create New Cloudwatch Alarms

 Load Balancing/Target Groups/ Monitoring Tab / Create New Alarm (Cloudwatch)